awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

 + Put an item in `Forum` table\.
 + Put and delete an item from `Thread` table\.

-The code then executes `BatchWriteItem` to perform a batch operation\.
+The code runs `BatchWriteItem` to perform a batch operation\.

 ```
 AmazonDynamoDBClient client = new AmazonDynamoDBClient();